saucelabs/sauce-school/codelabs/Module1_APITesting.md

 #### Safety

-**Safety**, similar to idempotency, means that the request won't have any effect on the state.
+**Safety**, similar to idempotency, means that the request won't have any effect on the state or resource data.
 So going back to our comic book collection example, a *safe* request would be like flipping through the comics and reading the titles.

 We didn't remove or place any of the comics in a different order, so we didn't change the state of the comic book collection at all.